 Note: New articles, videos, podcast episodes, books and other resources appear almost daily on the subjects of mind-altering drugs in general, mindfulness and meditation, psilocybin, and the use of psychedelics in the treatment of various mental health disorders.
-I make no effort here to provide an exhaustive list: these are the resources I have read and found to be of interest or value.
+I make no effort here to provide an exhaustive list: these are the resources I have read or viewed and found to be of interest or value.
 I welcome recommendations from readers, and I will add new resources as I find them.

 * indicates paywall